ihebzmerli/project-angular-test/README.md

 # liste des client
-cick on the name
+click on the name
 http://localhost:4200/detail/1

-# filter in the table
+# filter & paginaging in the table
 in the Filter input & pagination